-Revenue is generated mainly from the sale of disposable blood filters and catheters used in conjunction with the Aquadex System consoles.
+Revenue is generated mainly from the sale of disposable blood filters ("circuits") and catheters used in conjunction with the Aquadex system consoles, in addition to sales of the consoles themselves.
 We sell primarily in the United States to hospitals and clinics through our direct salesforce.
 We sell outside of the United States to independent specialty distributors who in turn sell to hospitals and clinics in their geographic regions.
-The slight increase in sales is due to increased utilization and order timing.
+The decrease in sales is attributable to decreased sales of circuits partially offset by increased console sales.